vijayrajpanchall/matic-docs/docs/supernets/operate/system.md

   - installation
 ---

-This document provides guidance on the minimum hardware requirements to run and maintain a Supernet.
+This document provides guidance on the minimum hardware requirements and required prerequisites to run and maintain a Supernet.

 ## Minimum Hardware Configuration